aws-samples/aws-secure-environment-accelerator/docs/installation/installation.md

 2. Two (2) RFC6598 /23 address blocks (Government of Canada (GC) requirement only)

 - Used for MAD deployment and perimeter underlay network
-- non-GC customers can a) drop the extra MAD subnets in the Central VPC (i.e. CIDR2) and b) replace the perimeter VPC address space with the extra unused addresses from the core CIDR range
+- non-GC customers can a) drop the extra GCWide subnets in the Central VPC and, b) replace the perimeter VPC address space with the extra unused addresses from the core CIDR range

 3. Two (2) BGP ASN's (For the Transit Gateway and Firewall Cluster - note: a third is required if you are deploying a VGW for DirectConnect connectivity.)